DanielMFernandes/CCNA_Course_Notes/Course_Notes/IPv6_Part3.md

 - NEIGHBOR DISCOVERY PROTOCOL (NDP) is a PROTOCOL used with IPv6
 - It has various functions and one of those functions is to replace ARP, which is no longer used in IPv6
-- The ARP-like function of NDP uses ICMPv6 and SOLICITED-MODE Multicast Addresses to learn the MAC ADDRESS of other HOSTS (ARP in IPv4 uses Broadcast Messages)
+- The ARP-like function of NDP uses ICMPv6 and SOLICITED-MODE Multicast Addresses to learn the MAC ADDRESS of other HOSTS (ARP in IPv4 uses Broadcast Messages).
+The main difference between ARP and NDP is that ARP uses broadcast address for the MAC Destination while NDP uses a Multicast Address.

 - TWO MESSAGES types are used:
     - 1) NEIGHBOR SOLICITATION (NS)